snowplow/snowplow/README.md

     println("Referer not in database")
 }

-// A custom referers.json can be passed in as an InputStream val customParser = new Parser( getClass.getResourceAsStream("custom-referers.json") )
+// A custom referers.json can be passed in as a Source val customParser = Parser.create[IO]( Source.fromResource("custom-referers.json")
+).unsafeRunSync()
 ```

 ### Installation